telatin/gan/paper/paper.md

 Latin and Greek starting from two Excel files containing curated lists of roots to be combinatorially assembled into genus and species names.

+# Statement of need

+The increased rate of discovery of new microbial taxa driven by high-throughput sequencing technologies has created a bottleneck in the formal naming of new taxa, which requires the creation of valid Latin names that conform to the ICNP rules and Latin grammar.
+The manual creation of such names is time-consuming and requires expertise in Latin, which is not commonly available among microbiologists.
+`nomenclator` addresses this need by providing an automated tool that generates valid Latin names, thus facilitating the formal naming process and accelerating the description of new microbial taxa.

 # Implementation and Features